 Fees and funding for postgraduate study

-Funding your postgraduate study is simpler than you think, and there are plenty of options available.
+Funding your postgraduate study may be simpler than you think, and there are plenty of options available.
 These include government loans and grants, as well as a range of scholarships and bursaries.

 Tuition fees vary depending on your programme and whether you are a UK/EU or international student.
 Please check the relevant course webpage for this information.